Paper Submission Procedure

 12. The same author may publish up to two copies per paper, including co-authors and communicators.

-17. Copyright of the final version of the submitted paper is attributed to the Korean Society for Computer Game, in accordance with the paper submission regulation.
+16. Copyright of the final version of the paper is attributed to the Korean Society for Computer Game, in accordance

 Before the submission of the research paper, the research ethics regulations must be confirmed and the submission form must be observed.